hibernate/hibernate-reactive/README.md

     <provider>org.hibernate.reactive.provider.ReactivePersistenceProvider</provider>

-Otherwise, configuration is almost completely transparent; configure Hibernate exactly as you usually would&mdash;but note that some configuration properties related to JDBC or JTA aren't relevant in the context of Hibernate Reactive.
+Otherwise, configuration is almost completely transparent.
+Configure Hibernate exactly as you usually would, noting that most configuration properties related to JDBC or JTA aren't relevant in the context of Hibernate Reactive.

 Configuration properties of particular interest include: